gvp-257/AnalogControlPanel/examples/Readme.md

 ## Analog Control Panel Examples

+## Calibrate ADC

+TODO.
+Calibration is necessary for numbers that match your multimeter.

 ### Read LDR

-TODO Basic example, reading the voltage at the junction of an LDR and ordinary resistor to estimate light level.
+Basic example, reading the voltage at the junction of an LDR and ordinary resistor to estimate light level.

+The example also demonstrates pin powering: powering sensors only when you want to read them.
+This saves batteries and also reduces internal self-heating which is useful for temperature sensors or sensors than are prone to "drift" after a while.

 ### Read Battery

-TODO Shows the `getSupplyVoltage()` and `setInternalReference()` functions.
+Shows the `getSupplyVoltage()` and `setInternalReference()` functions.
 The latter allows you to correct the voltage reported by `getSupplyVoltage()`, and all the other readings you do using the internal reference.

 ### Measure Internal Reference

-TODO Puts the internal reference voltage on the "AREF" pin so you can measure it with a multi-meter.
+Puts the internal reference voltage on the "AREF" pin so you can measure it with a multi-meter.

 ### Measure Capacitor